 The town continues to treat municipal street trees to protect against Emerald Ash Borer (EAB).
 However, the EAB infestation has had a devastating effect on our woodlands.
 Most, if not all of the town’s 43,000 woodland ash trees are now dead or dying.

 There will be a significant change in the appearance of the woodlands following tree removals.
 Logs, branches and wood debris left on the forest floor will eventually break down, nourishing the soil, and aid in the natural regrowth of shrubs and trees.
-Visit the Iroquois Shoreline Woods page as a prime example of how a forest can regrow over time.
+Select sites will receive enhanced and/or intensive regeneration and replanting.

 By following best forest management practices, the Town of Oakville is the first lower-tier municipality in Canada to have all 280 of its woodlands achieve Forest Stewardship Council® (FSC®) certification through the Eastern Ontario Model Forest's (EOMF) Forest Certification program.
 The FSC® is an international, membership-based, non-profit organization that supports environmentally appropriate, socially beneficial, and economically viable management of the world's forests.

 The EOMF is a not-for-profit, charitable organization.
 The EOMF works with government, landowners, industry, First Nations, non-government organizations and others to develop new ways to sustain and manage our forest resources.
 The model forest provides a unique forum where forest users can build partnerships and gain a greater understanding of conflicting views, share their knowledge, and combine their expertise and resources to promote responsible resource management.